DiegoRBaquero/BTorrent/README.md

 ```

 ### Enable Debugging
-Enable βTorrent (Debug logging) and WebTorrent (Logs logging) debug logs by running this in the developer console:
+Enable βTorrent Clean (Debug logging) and WebTorrent (Logs logging) debug logs by running this in the developer console:
 ```js
 localStorage.debug = '*'
 ```